pragal18/Enrichment_of_DBpedia_NIF_Dataset/readme.md

 (Performs Part-of-Speech tagging for 10 Spanish articles through SpacyIO)
 - ./run.sh -t LINK -n 10 -l fr -e NLTK
 (Enhances Links for 10 French Articles through NLTK)

-# PROCESSING
-	Download nif_context_en.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh with path as an argument to the downloaded location of nif_context.
-This separates the nif_context_en to RDF triples of individual articles and stores them in
-	Files/Inputen.
-If you download nif_context_fr.ttl then output gets stored in Files/Inputfr.
-Similarly Spanish nif_context_es.ttl gets stored in Files/Inputes and Files/Inputde for German.

-	Download nif_text_links_en.ttl from the https://wiki.dbpedia.org/ and run the separate_scripts.sh pointing the path to downloaded location of nif_text_links.
-It creates a CSV file with all links,surface forms and their Part of Speech This is a
-	mandatory step for performing link enrichment task.
-You can terminate the execution of this script at anytime, more the records better the resultset you are expected to get.
-This CSV file will contain duplicate records.
-So after this kindly run python final_scripts/LinkDataset_remove_duplicates.py in order to get rid of the duplicate records in CSV file.

 # OUTPUT
 	Results of sentence-splitting task gets stored in Files/Sentence folder in RDF triples.